rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Theotech Products/Theotech QuantumLink.md

 {"tags":null,"aliases":["QuantumLink","Theotech QuantumLink","Quantum Network"],"dg-publish":true,"Type":"Service","Target Market":["Universal"],"Universal Name":"·𐑔𐑰𐑴𐑑𐑧𐑒 𐑒𐑢𐑭𐑯𐑩𐑥𐑤𐑦𐑙𐑒","permalink":"/narrative/concepts/tech/theotech-products/theotech-quantum-link/","dgPassFrontmatter":true}
 ---

-Invented by [[Narrative/Characters/WB Characters/Theo Rose\|Theo Rose]], founder and former CEO of [[Narrative/Factions/Corporations/Theotech, LLC\|Theotech]] LLC, The **Quantum Network** is a revolutionary technology that allows for instant communication over vast distances.
+Invented by [[Theo Rose\|Theo Rose]], founder and former CEO of [[Narrative/Factions/Corporations/Theotech, LLC\|Theotech]] LLC, The **Quantum Network** is a revolutionary technology that allows for instant communication over vast distances.
 It works by using two specially-designed devices called Quantum Grids, which are equipped with entangled quantum particles.

 Quantum entanglement is a phenomenon in which two particles become linked together, such that the state of one particle can affect the other instantaneously, regardless of the distance between them.
 This phenomenon, which was first predicted by Human scientist Albert Einstein, is one of the most mysterious and fascinating aspects of quantum mechanics.